 - Shoe-polishing equipment (non-electric)

-It seems like every trademark class has an item that is not like the others.
-In class 21, it’s fiberglass.
+It seems like every trademark class has an item that’s not like the others.
+In Class 21, this item is fiberglass.

-Fiberglass, enameled glass, and glass wool are in this category, but only if they are not for insulation.
-This includes fiberglass threads.
+Fiberglass, enameled glass, and glass wool are in this category, but only if they are not used for insulation.
+Class 21 includes fiberglass threads as well.

 It can be difficult to figure out which class your trademark should be in.
-If you’re not sure if your product falls under class 21, consider these related classes:
+If you’re not sure whether your product falls under Class 21, consider a few of these related classes:

 Filing for a trademark can be a complicated process.
 If you file your application using the wrong class, the USPTO will reject it.